 - 1/2 tsp of red pepper flakes

-Start by adding all of your ingredients except cheese into a Big Pan, Small Pot or Big Pot.
+Start by adding all of your ingredients except cheese into a Stock Pot, Sauce Pan, or Essential Pan.
 Add just enough water to cover your pasta and vegetables – remember you won’t drain the pasta so be careful not to over do it with liquids.

 Once the pasta is al dente and most of the water has been absorbed or evaporated, add a generous helping of freshly grated parmesan cheese (optional).
 Serve and enjoy!